obniz/obniz/parts/Camera/ArduCAMMini/README.md

 Instantiate camera object regarding ios.

 We recommend to supply power to an arducam from other power resource.
-You should pay attention over current detection when using an obniz as poewr supply.
+You should pay attention over current detection when using an obniz Board as poewr supply.
 Supply methods are

 - use other power resource
-- use J1 on an obniz.
+- use J1 on an obniz Board.
-- supply vcc more than two obniz io
+- supply vcc more than two obniz Board io

 This document use io5 and io11 to supply a vcc.